Wintry weather blanketing US making rare dip to Gulf Coast | Science-Environment

-Snow and ice blanketed large swaths of the U.S. on Sunday, prompting canceled flights, making driving perilous and reaching into areas as far south as Texas' Gulf Coast, where snow and sleet were expected overnight.
+Snow and ice blanketed large swaths of the US on Sunday, prompting cancelled flights, making driving perilous and reaching into areas as far south as Texas' Gulf Coast, where snow and sleet were expected overnight.

 ''Typically, we just don't have quite this much cold air in place that far south,” said Marc Chenard, a meteorologist with the National Weather Service's Weather Prediction Center.